FAQ

 git commit -m "Resolve memory conflict"

-Does AIDE Memory work offline?
+Does aide-memory work offline?

 Yes.
 Everything runs locally.
 No API calls, no cloud services, no authentication.
 Works offline from day one.

-Can I migrate from claude-mem or engram?
+Can I migrate from claude-mem, engram, or my existing CLAUDE.md / .cursorrules?

 How do I report a bug?